GAMINpanda/GAMINpanda/README.md

 # Welcome to my GitHub profile

-🔭 I’m currently working on my Timetable Software project, with involvement in the LSTM Frontend with Equal Experts
+🔭 I’m currently working with Equal Experts on their internal projects, so I'm not doing personal projects at the moment!

 📫 How to reach me: See my Discord @gaminpanda (old: @GAMINpanda#9546)